 The film focuses on Henry educating his pupil’s the value of literature, reading Edgar Allen Poe’s The Fall of the House of Usher.
 His methods prove useful as under his guidance, the pupils start to become more tolerant and more interested in learning.
 In spit of this, he is no miracle worker as the film ultimately asserts that the dysfunctional mentality of young people, starts from outside the classroom.
 All the characters feel detached and neglected from the world around them in some way.
 The film tries to provoke the viewer to decide for themselves who is to blame.
 Detachment is very challenging but it’s executed brilliantly.

-Overall: Although it’s quite depressing and tragic with only a few moments of inspiration, Detachment is excellent.
-Watch this film and I can guarantee you’ll feel something, whether it’s sadness, frustration or another strong emotion.
-It’ll make you look at the world from a different perspective.
+Although it’s quite depressing and tragic with only a few moments of inspiration, Detachment is excellent.
+Watch this film and I can guarantee you’ll feel something, whether it’s sadness, frustration or anger.
+You’ll no doubt come away from it holding some strong emotions.

 Quoted: “We have such a responsibility to guide our young so that they don’t end up falling apart, falling by the wayside, becoming insignificant.”